nickscavuzzo33/GPT-Ocean-Python/README.md

 Step 4 Install [Ocean.py](https://github.com/nickscavuzzo33/OceanProtocol-ETHMIAMI/blob/main/installoceanpy.md) (relevant files attached in repo) and deploy your answers inside a dataNFT

-There are a few outlets to building the dynamic rediction bot.
+There are a few outlets to building the dynamic prediction bot.
 The simple route is to use a local predictoor in a remote testnet.
-To begin your process, you can start by starting local predictoor, local network (batge) then go to local predictoor, remote testnet.
+To begin your process, you can start by starting local predictoor, local network (barge) then go to local predictoor, remote testnet.

 ## User Competition Flow
 Git clone  PDR-Predictoor